 If you go to any data catalog, whether it is an academic publication catalogs, government agency opendata clearinghouses, federated catalogs, marketing lists, metadata search sites, or even popular sites, most actually have a lot of great data.
 However it is extremely hard to be sure you are obtaining data that can actually be informative without spending an increasing amount of time.
 So, we find ourselves on this great open data train.
 The phrase du jour is “too much information”, I say “too much data”.
 Because you see, data is different from information:

 Data are values or sets of values representing a specific concept or concepts.
 Data become “information” when analyzed and possibly combined with other data in order to extract meaning, and to provide context.
 The meaning of data can vary according to its context (Source: Federal Enterprise Architecture Data Reference Model).

 - Make Separate Search Components from your WebMIS – Stop fronting MIS systems with advanced form search engines.
-Keep that if you are required or need for your 5% users, but Instead make a SOLR or NoSQL or fast search that allows you build in search signals as you get data on users.
-NodeJS feeds to the search database/index are fast, and millisecond updates fast enough for 99% of cases
+Keep in mind that if you are required or need for your 5% users, but instead make a SOLR or NoSQL or fast search that allows you to build in search signals as you get data on users.
+NodeJS feeds to the search database/index are fast, and millisecond updates fast enough for 99% of cases.

 - Use Enterprise Search instead of rolling your own – Try to take search functions from standalone sites into your organization.
 Then, make enterprise service, where the standalone group can control or have input on their search signals

 - Feed Schema.org for SEO with a virtual library card – Beyond traditional SEO tuning, broker relationships or invest in patterns for search engines like google.
 This way they can build good signals/rules on top of your data.
 Do this by putting schema.org tags on your data which can be extracted from your inputted data.